hocuscodus/qed-lang/_tutorial/31-forms.md

 So this is another startling practical use of the instantiation/call duality of QED classes: creating components and forms using one single class concept.

 We can try with a more practical, down-to-earth example, a yes/no dialog.
-We'll do a recursive stack of dialogs to show that theoretically, any number of dialog boxes are possible.
+The common use case of a yes/no popup is within an if-else condition.

-{% include sandboxframe.html qedsrc="forms2.qed" code="70" gui="100" height="400px" %}
+{% include sandboxframe.html qedsrc="forms2.qed" code="70" gui="50" height="505px" %}

+Any number of overlapping dialog boxes is possible.

-{% include sandboxframe.html qedsrc="forms3.qed" code="70" gui="100" height="400px" %}
+{% include sandboxframe.html qedsrc="forms3.qed" code="70" gui="100" height="520px" %}